Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 using the .Direct-Key-input. buttons.
 While the .METER.

-annunciator is flashing, the UP and DOWN buttons can also be
+annunciator is flashing, the UP and DOWN buttons can also

 used to step quickly from band to band.
 After selection of